RedisLabs/redislabs-docs/content/rs/references/metrics/databases.md

 Total incoming traffic to the database in bytes per second.

-Incoming traffic is not collected during [shard migration]({{< relref "/rs/databases/configure/replica-ha" >}}).
+Incoming traffic is not measured during [shard migration]({{< relref "/rs/databases/configure/replica-ha" >}}).
 If you view the database or shard metrics while resharding, the graph is blank.

 **Components measured**: [Cluster, Node]({{<relref "/rs/references/metrics/cluster">}}) and Database

 ## Latency

+The total amount of time between sending a Redis operation and receiving a response from the database.

 The graph shows average, minimum, maximum, and last latency values.